Repositories

 Persistence Oriented

-Persistence oriented repositories do not try to hide the fact that the data has to be written to, and read from, some kind of external storage.
+Persistence oriented repositories don’t try to hide the fact that the data has to be written to, and read from, some kind of external storage.
 They have separate methods for inserting, updating, and deleting the entity.
-If the repository is able to deduce whether any given entity has been persisted or not, the insert and update methods can be combined into a single save method.
-No changes to an entity are ever written to the storage without an explicit call to save.
+If the repository is able to deduce whether any given entity has been persisted, the insert

 A persistence oriented, generic repository interface could look like this: